ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 I initially checked `uname -a` for each dyno class, and found all of them running the same version of AWS linux.
 Nothing surprising there.

-Next up was taking a look at `/proc/cpuinfp` and `/proc/meminfo` to determine what the underlying instances for each dyno class are.
+Next up was taking a look at `/proc/cpuinfp` and `/proc/meminfo` to determine what the underlying instances for each dyno class are as of April 2021.
 The following table lays out the results:

 Dyno class | Num cores   | Core type   | Memory